Road map

 Open Source

-The programme code of I14Y is to be published under a free licence licence.
-This is in accordance with the future Federal Act on the Use of Electronic Means to Conduct the Tasks of the Authorities (EMBAG).
-According to Article 9, the federal authorities are to make their source codes – as far as possible – freely available.
+The programme code of the I14Y Interoperability Platform is to be published under a free licence.
+The Interoperability Office will publish the source code by the end of the project phase at the latest, i.e. by the end of 2026.
+This is in line with the Federal Act on the Use of Electronic Means to Conduct the Tasks of the Authorities (EMBAG).
+According to Article 9, federal authorities should — where possible — make their source codes freely available.

 Art.
 9 Open Source Software